malthe/otto/otto/docs/getting_started.rst

   >>> assert_printed(code, locals(), output)

 Routes can include the asterisk character to match any number of path segments in a non-greedy way.
-The path is passed to the traverse's ``resolve`` method [#]_ and the result is passed to the controller as the first argument.
+The path is passed to the traverser's ``resolve`` method [#]_ and the result is passed to the controller as the first argument.